hhd-dev/rechunk/readme.md

 into the previous image manifest) and only performs the last step.

 ### 5: Rechunking
-Finally, this information is placed in a `.yml` file that is provided to a fork of `ostree-rs-ext` that has been modified to follow custom rechunking plans with a yaml file as input.
+Finally, this information is placed in a json file that is provided to a fork of [`ostree-rs-ext`](https://github.com/hhd-dev/ostree-rs-ext) that has been modified to follow custom rechunking plans with a json file as input.
-`ostree-rs-ext` was also modified to allow for custom labels, which apply to both the Docker and OCI conventions, allowing them to be read both from github and, e.g., skopeo.
+`ostree-rs-ext` was also modified to allow for custom labels, which apply to both the Docker and OCI conventions, allowing them to be read both from github and, e.g., skopeo, rpm-ostree.

 ### 6: Uploading
 The end result is an OCI directory that can be pushed directly to a registry through skopeo (single threaded) or imported to podman (takes space and time) and then uploaded (multi-threaded).
-This image can also be zstd:chunked, in which case, the action in this repository contains an environment variable for skipping ostree-rs-ext's Gzip compression, which lowers processing time by around 3 minutes.
+This image can also be zstd:chunked, in which case, the action in this repository contains an environment variable for skipping `ostree-rs-ext`'s Gzip compression, which lowers processing time by around 3 minutes.